danielvial/clusteringPpr/README.md

 indicating our scheme is ~1.3x faster than the baseline when pairs are sampled uniformly, and ~3.5x faster when sampled clustered (similar to preprint Figure 7).
 See *multiPairComparison.m* code comments for further details.

 ### Multiple pair algorithms (matrix viewpoint)
 Preprint Section 5.2 is similar to Section 5.1 but adopts a matrix approximation viewpoint.
 These algorithms can be tested via *matrixApprox.m*.
-For example, running
+For example,
 ```
 matrixApprox({'Slashdot0902'},0.2,2e-3,12.2e-3,4.2e-3,7,17,5,5);
 load results/Slashdot0902_ma.mat;